loganrath/loganrath.github.io/consulting.md

 ---
 About Me
 ---
 I'm an academic librarian with various experiences (listed below) that can help you achieve your goals.
 I invite you to [read more about me](/about/).
-If you'd like to see the types of things I do, see my [promotion portfolio](https://promotion.loganrath.com).
+If you think we're a match, send me an email.

 Areas of Expertise